My Clients Don’t Know I’m An Alcoholic

 The pressures and demands of working as an attorney often takes a toll on the health and well-being of people in the profession, and the high levels of stress and anxiety can lead to problem drinking and mental health issues.
 According to a study by the ABA Commission on Lawyer Assistance Programs, one in five attorneys surveyed admitted to drinking at a level that could negatively affect their livelihood.
 If you recognize the warning signs of problem drinking now, seek the help of a treatment program designed for members of your profession and equipped to ensure the privacy and confidentiality needed to protect your career.

-The study, done by the ABA Commission on Lawyer Assistance Programs with help from the Hazelden Betty Ford Foundation, shows the results of national data on substance abuse and behavioral health concerns among nearly 13,000 licensed and employed attorneys.
+The study, conducted by the ABA Commission on Lawyer Assistance Programs, shows the results of national data on substance abuse and behavioral health concerns among nearly 13,000 licensed and employed attorneys.
 The focus involved examining the occurrence of alcohol and drug use as well as symptoms of anxiety, depression, and stress among your peers.
 Never before has this kind of study been done, and the results reveal a significant need for treatment within the profession.

 If you have been struggling with alcohol abuse on the job, you’re not alone.
 The survey shows 20.6% of those who responded admit their drinking can be considered a problem.
 That statistic is the only revealing information to come out of the study.
 Take a look at these other results.

 61% Reported concerns over anxiety during their careers

 46% Reported concerns over depression during their careers

 11.5% Reported having suicidal thoughts during their career